Tongan Kava Ceremony-Taumafa Kava: Scientific Origins of Kava

-Kava Etymology

-The name for kava is said to derive from the name of the girl, Kava’onau, who was sacrificed by her parents, from whose grave the kava and tō had miraculously sprouted.
-Kava is known and used throughout Oceania and especially in the Polynesian group of islands but known elsewhere as ‘awa or ‘ava often sour, bitterness, or poisonous.
-In Fiji, the term yaqona is used for kava, which is similar to the Tongan word kona, meaning poisonous, bitter, or even too salty.
-Another word, konā means to be intoxicated, often with kava or with alcohol, or poisoned.

-It is important to note that the ceremony described herein is known as the Taumafa Kava, which literally means to ‘eat kava’, but is expressed in lieu of kai kava or faikava, the commoner register of the Tongan language.
-Taumafa Kava is used to denote all kava ceremonies at which the king of Tonga presides.
-In Tongan society, there are higher registers of language used when referring to or speaking on anything pertaining to other levels of society.
-The highest being the King and God, the next being his household and the chiefs of the realm such as the Nobility, and the last being the commoners or tu’a.
-The language used concerning the kava or the kava ceremonies says a lot about the societal makeup or the environment in which kava is being used.
-The popular term for informal kava drinking by Tongans is faikava, which may be promulgated by Tongan kava social clubs and nearly anyone in the Tongan strata.

 Taumafa Kava - Tongan Royal Kava Ceremony

-The Taumafa Kava is held when the king of Tonga is installed with the title, Tu’i Kanokupolu and made the hau, or reigning sovereign and champion of all of Tonga.
+The Taumafa Kava is held when the king of Tonga is installed with the title, Tuʻi Kanokupolu and made the hau, or reigning sovereign and champion of all of Tonga.
 This ceremony however may take place for funerary rights of the king or members of the royal household.
 At the Taumafa Kava, often another ceremony takes place simultaneously, the pongipongi hingoa, where a noble title is installed upon a former nobles heir.
 At the pongipongi hingoa, the traditional food gifts found in the Taumafa Kava are often provided by that soon-to-be noble and his kāīnga and ha’a, distant relatives and clan.
 If the king is not presiding at the kava ceremony then it is not a Taumafa Kava.
 A noble kava ceremony of the nobility and chiefs are referred to as ‘ilo kava, whereas kava ceremonies by the commoner class are often referred to simply as kava, or ouau kava, kava ceremony.